electron/electron/README.md

 You can also use [`npm`](https://docs.npmjs.com/) to install prebuilt atom-shell binaries:

 ```
-# install globally in your PATH
+# Install globally in your $PATH
 npm install atom-shell -g

-# install as a development dependency
+# Install as a development dependency
 npm install atom-shell --save-dev
 ```